airyhq/airy/docs/docs/getting-started/installation/aws.md

 Email Address []:sre@airy.co
 ```

-Note that when generating the public certificate `public.crt` you must specify a common namd of fqdn, otherwise the certificate will not be used by the AWS LoadBalancer.
+Note that when generating the public certificate `public.crt` you must specify a common name of FQDN, otherwise the certificate will not be used by the AWS LoadBalancer.

 Next you should upload your certificates to the AWS certificates manager (ACM).